ElesCloud/ESCDocuments/Training_PhaseThree.md

     - If someone is avoiding us because of a problem, they need to make an effort to speak up about it.
 We can't resolve problems we are not aware of.
     - If that doesn't help and they are still not happy, they are free to leave.
 Our members should be here because they want to be, not because they feel like they have to be.
 3. Make note of the combat classes and be sure they check the [class document](https://github.com/ElesCloud/ESCDocuments/blob/main/CLASSES.md) for details on how class ranks work and what specialized gear is available to each class.
 4. Make note of the different ancillary departments and what they do.
-Some can be joined on request (training, combat ops), while others you must demonstrate applicable skillsets and will be selected to join (RND, QA, Omega).
+Some can be applied for (training, combat ops/pathfinder), while others you must demonstrate applicable skillsets and will be selected to join (RND, QA, Omega).

 ## Section Four: Recap and Test
 To ensure that the recruit has at least a basic understanding of our expectations, a quiz has been developed for use [here](https://forms.gle/wQFGguMS71cZVAGk8).